A stylish cottage set within the verdant grounds of the Dunglass Estate.

 For larger parties able to holiday together, Willow cottage can be let with two further three-bedroom cottages in the courtyard, Laurel and Birch, while Seaview House (four bedroom) and the captivating Treehouse (one bedroom) sit just a few hundred yards away.

-Shared courtyard with access door leading directly into:
+Shared courtyard with access door leading directly into hallway with space for hanging coats.

 Utility room with sink, washing machine and separate dryer.

-Kitchen with dining table and seating for six.
-Electric oven and separate grill, ceramic four ring electric hob, large American style fridge/freezer, dishwasher, microwave and Nespresso machine with an initial supply of pods.
+Kitchen with electric oven and separate grill, ceramic four-ring electric hob, large American style fridge / freezer, dishwasher, microwave and Nespresso machine with an initial supply of pods.
+Dining table and seating for six guests, console, sideboard and storage cabinet.

-Sitting room with large sofa and corner sofa, snuggler, TV with Freeview, wood burning stove with initial supply of logs.
+Sitting room with three-seater sofa and chaise sofa, wood burner (with an initial supply of logs provided), Smart TV.

-Bedroom one with fixed double bed, side tables, dressing table, wardrobe.
+Bedroom one with fixed 4'6" double bed, side tables, chest of drawers, double wardrobe.

 Bathroom with shower, basin and WC.

-Bedroom two with double bed, side tables, chest of drawers, double wardrobe.
+Bedroom two with fixed 4'6" double bed, side tables, dressing table, wardrobe.

-Bedroom three with king size bed, side tables, sofa, chest of drawers, hanging space with rail.
+Bedroom three with zip and link beds, which can be set up as a 5' king size double or 2'6" twin beds, as preferred.
+Side tables, sofa, chest of drawers, built-in hanging space with rail.

 The wider estate extends to 5000 acres and guests are welcome to walk and enjoy the wider area.